-The biggest challenge for the Hyper-Kamiokande experiment will be the control of systematic uncertainties at the unprecedented level of about 2%.
-The most complex and large systematic uncertainties are due to flux and neutrino-nucleus cross-section, as shown, for instance, in Ref.
-[5].
+are due to flux and neutrino-nucleus cross-section, as shown, for instance, in Ref.
+[6].
 The Hyper-Kamiokande strategy is based on the successfull experience of T2K, where the near detector (ND280) has a crucial role to constrain such systematic uncertainties.
-The French group had a primary role in the construction, maintenance and data exploitation of INGRID, WAGASCI and ND280(b.q).
-A first important role will be the continuation (? operation?
-BP) of the INGRID and WAGASCI detectors (during the HK data-taking?
-BP) coupled to the development of new analyses required to bring the HK systematic uncertainties down to their (required?
-BP) limits.
-(I don't think we should mention new analyses here... this will be common to all the ND suite (CG).
-Moreover, we have today a leading role in the upgrade of the ND280 detector currently in preparation of for the higher statistics expected after the J-PARC beam upgrade.
+The French group had a primary role in the construction, maintenance and data exploitation of INGRID, WAGASCI and ND280.
+A first important role will be the operation of all these detectors during the HK data-taking coupled to the development of new analyses required to bring the HK systematic uncertainties down to their required limits.
+Moreover, we have today a leading role in the upgrade of the ND280 detector currently in preparation for the higher statistics expected after the J-PARC beam upgrade.